s-spillias/academic-kickstart/content/authors/admin/_index.md

 education:
   courses:
-  - course: PhD in Artificial Intelligence
+  - course: PhD in Environmental Management
     institution: University of Queensland
     year: present
   - course: MEnvMan in Resource and Environmental Economics